zowe/docs-site/docs/user-guide/install-zos.md

       zssPort=8542
     ```

-    If all of the default port values are acceptable, then you do not need to change them.
-The ports must not be in use for the Zowe runtime servers to be able to allocate them.
+    **Note:** If all of the default port values are acceptable, the ports do not need to be changed.
+To allocate ports, ensure that the ports are not in use for the Zowe runtime servers.

 3. Determine which ports are not available.